deanwilson/puppet-multitemplate/README.md

 Note:
 I will be more than happy to take this module down when the functionality is in core Puppet.

+## Installation

+You can install this module from [PuppetForge](https://forge.puppet.com/):

+    puppet module install deanwilson-multitemplate

 ### License ###